niklasramo/dragdoll/docs/docs/examples.md

     <title>Draggable - Locked Axis</title>
     <meta
       name="description"
-      content="Here we have two elements which can dragged on one axis only.
+      content="Here we have two elements which can be dragged on one axis only.
 You can use this example as the basis of building your own custom position modifiers (a powerful feature that allows you to control a dragged element's position at every step of the drag process)."
     />
     <meta
       name="viewport"